 Rachel is Executive Director of the Pennsylvania Coal Alliance, the legislative and regulatory advocacy arm of the third largest coal producing state in the nation.

-With more than 160 member companies, Rachel works closely with elected officials and regulators at on the state and federal level to advance the interests of the bituminous coal mining industry and educate policymakers, elected leaders, and the public on the economic and social benefits of Pennsylvania’s coal industry.
-In this capacity, she works with the PA Department of Environmental Protection, the U.S. Environmental Protection Agency, the Office of Surface Mining Reclamation and Enforcement under the U.S. Department of Interior, and other state and federal agencies with regulatory and enforcement responsibility for coal production and utilization.
-Rachel also interacts regularly with state legislative leaders and committee chairs to promote the interests of the PCA and its members and serves on the Mine Families First Response and Communication Advisory Committee, as an alternate on the state’s Mining and Reclamation Advisory Board and the Climate Change Advisory Committee, and as the staff liaison to the PCA-appointed members of the Pennsylvania Board of Coal Mine Safety.
+With more than 150 member companies, Rachel works closely with elected officials and regulators at on the state and federal level to advance the interests of the bituminous coal mining industry and educate policymakers, elected leaders, and the public on the economic and social benefits of Pennsylvania’s coal industry.
+In this capacity, she works with the U.S. Environmental Protection Agency, the Office of Surface Mining Reclamation and Enforcement under the U.S. Department of Interior, the Mine Safety and Health Administration under the U.S. Department of Labor, the Pennsylvania Department of Environmental Protection, and other state and federal agencies with regulatory and enforcement responsibility for coal production and utilization.
+Rachel also interacts regularly with state legislative leaders and committee chairs to promote the interests of the PCA and its members.
+Rachel serves on the Mine Families First Response and Communication Advisory Committee, as an alternate on the state’s Mining and Reclamation Advisory Board, as the staff liaison to the PCA-appointed members of the Pennsylvania Board of Coal Mine Safety and is a board member of the Pittsburgh Coal Mining Institute of America.

 BETSY FRANCES LEIBFRIED